February 6th, 2017

 Alcohol related fatty liver disease occurs as the result of fatty deposits that accumulate in liver cells.
 It is the first change seen in people who are heavy drinkers.
 Often, there are no symptoms related to this process, but it may be discovered on a routine exam of the blood.
 Liver enzymes will be elevated, but tests that reflect the function of the liver will still be normal at this stage.
-It is usually reversible with abstinence from alcohol.
+It is usually removable with abstinence from alcohol.
 However, it may progress to alcoholic hepatitis and/or cirrhosis.

 Alcoholic hepatitis refers to a process of inflammation of the liver that results in scarring.
 You may notice symptoms like nausea, vomiting, and abdominal pain.
 Jaundice and fever may occur.
 Jaundice refers to a yellow discoloration of the eyes or skin, caused by accumulation of bilirubin, a product usually processed by the liver and eliminated.
 Over half of the patients diagnosed with alcoholic hepatitis already have progressed to the final stage of liver disease, cirrhosis.
 However, some heavy drinkers will develop cirrhosis without having alcoholic hepatitis.